mvysny/karibu-helloworld-application/README.md

 ./gradlew appRun
 ```

 **Note**: Java 9 is currently unsupported: `./gradlew appRun` will fail to run.
-See Issue #1 for more details.
+See [issue #1](https://github.com/mvysny/karibu10-helloworld-application/issues/1) for more details.
 For now please use Java 8 JDK.

 The app will be running on [http://localhost:8080/](http://localhost:8080/).